US Sent Seized Iran Weapons, Ammo To Ukraine - UrduPoint

 US Sent Seized Iran Weapons, Ammo To Ukraine

-Washington, (APP - UrduPoint / Pakistan Point News - 9th Apr, 2024) Washington has given Ukraine small arms and ammunition that were seized while being sent from Iranian forces to Tehran-backed rebels in Yemen, the US military said Tuesday.
+Washington, (APP - UrduPoint / Pakistan Point News - 9th Apr, 2024) The United States has given Ukraine small arms and ammunition that were seized while being transferred from Iranian forces to Tehran-backed Huthi rebels in Yemen, the US military said Tuesday.

 The transfer last week came as Ukraine suffers from significant shortages of ammunition and US Republican lawmakers block new aid, but it does not address Kyiv's need for key items such as artillery and air defense munitions.